vdurmont/emoji-java/README.md

 #### To aliases

-To replace all the emoji's unicodes found in a string by their aliases, use `EmojiParser.parseToAliases(myString)`.
+To replace all the emoji's unicodes found in a string by their aliases, use `EmojiParser#parseToAliases(String)`.

 For example: